Codesee-io/opensourcehub/docs/how-this-works.md

 ### Deployment

-Open-Source Hub is auto-deployed to Vercel when code is merged to the `main` branch.
+Open Source Hub is auto-deployed to Vercel when code is merged to the `main` branch.
 Build previews will be posted to pull requests in GitHub.

 ### Styling